ordovician/calcutron/README.md

 Remaking the whole thing in Go is both to get a sense of how Go compares with Zig but also because I believe Go is very well suited for this kind of project.
 I want to be able to easily distribute binaries that can run any macOS, Linux and Windows and that is possible with the good Go cross-compile support.

 # Current Status
 We got all the programs I desired to: assembler, disassembler, simulator and debugger.
-All the core stuff I would want to test and teach about assembly programming works.
-Yet one could say all of these programs are still a bit buggy or unpolished.

 Addition and subtraction deal with negative numbers while shift and  conditional branching operate on numbers as if they were unsigned.
-Registers work on 4 digit numbers but there are only 100 memory locations numbered from 0 to 99.
+Registers work on 4 digit numbers but you should only write programs as if only memory locations 0-99 exists.
+It is possible to address memory locations from 0-9999 in current implementation but that is currently not recommended as I have not tested it much.

-Documenting properly the instruction set and their usage is still lacking.